Vision Sensor#

 Note: A snapshot is required first before using any other Vision Sensor blocks.

 The dataset stores objects ordered from largest to smallest by width, starting at index 0.
-Each object’s properties can be accessed using vision object property block.
-An empty dataset is returned if no matching objects are detected.
+Each object’s properties can be accessed using the vision object property block.
+An empty dataset is reported if no matching objects are detected.

 take a [Vision1 v] snapshot of [SELECT_A_SIG v]